qtumproject/qtumbook/part3/ico.md

 balance: 7000000
 ```

-We need to prefund the sender address with UXTOs to pay for transactions:
+We need to prefund the sender address with UTXOs to pay for transactions:

 ```
 $ qcli fromhexaddress 6607919dd81d8e958b31e2ef089139505faada4d